 File Sharing

-Where File Sharing lives in a Collab project
+Where files live in a Collab project

 - Go to the Collabs hub at